 5. Guest List

-This was honestly the most challenging part of my own wedding experience.
+This was honestly the most challenging part of my own wedding planning experience.
 Our venue had a maximum capacity of 100 (counting the bridal party and all vendors), and our ideal guest list totaled 150.

 To get a realistic idea of how many guests you should expect, ask your parents who they'd like to invite.
-Be sure to tell them this is a preliminary list; and have them help to prioritize people into tiers.
+Be sure to tell them this is a preliminary list; and have them prioritize people into tiers.
 If you have to make any adjustments to your list later, doing this will be very helpful.

 6. Choose Your Bridal Party